All Episodes

 The private sector has to shrink.

-It it it can't grow.
+It can't grow.

-It's not possible mathematically.
+It's not possible, mathematically.

 But they're not through, is the point.

-And if they ever get control of the house back, those middle class tax rates are going up.
+And if they ever get control of the House back, those middle-class tax rates are going up.

 The welfare state is the most important thing to them, not the middle class.